swarup-p/VSD_Physical_Design_Workshop/README.md

 ### Google-Skywater's PDK

-Google and Skywater Technology Foundry have partnered to release first ever manufacturable open source 130nm process design kit(pdk).
+Google and Skywater Technology Foundry have partnered to release first ever manufacturable open source 130nm process design kit (pdk).
 PDK is a collection of files that includes process design rules, behavioral models, analog designs, digital designs, support IPs and extracted data.
-PDK is in an interface between VLSI engineers and foundry.
+PDK is an interface between VLSI engineers and foundry.
 This particular PDK uses "SKY130" (130 nm) process node which supports 1 level of local interconnect and 5 levels of metals, and is capable of having inductors, has high sheet rho poly resistors, optional MiM capacitors and also includes SONOS shrunken cell.

-Please refer to video link,
+Please refer video link for more information,
 	https://www.youtube.com/watch?v=EczW2IWdnOM&feature=youtu.be

 ### OpenLANE

-OpenLANE is a ASIC design flow which is built on open source EDA tools.
-It is aimed to produce a clean GDSII with no human intervation to give a true tape-out experience to VLSI engineers.
-OpenLane flow is tuned to work with Skywater 130nm open PDK.
+OpenLANE is a ASIC design flow built on the open source EDA tools.
+It is aimed to produce a clean GDSII with no human intervention to give a true tape-out experience to VLSI engineers.
+OpenLane flow is tuned to work with Skywater 130nm open source PDK.

-Here is a diagram that shows fully automated RTL to GDSII flow in OpenLane and the open ource EDA tools used in each design step,
+Here is the figure of fully automated RTL to GDSII flow in OpenLane and the open source EDA tools used at each design step,

 ![](/snapshots_lab_session/OpenLANE_flow.JPG)

 Please refer to this video for detailed description on OpenLane flow,
 	https://www.youtube.com/watch?v=Vhyv0eq_mLU

-### Instructions to install OpenLANE
+### Instructions to Install OpenLANE

 As this is an open source flow, it is available on github.
 Please check the links below for more information and installation instructions.